eastmaels/steemblog.github.io/_posts/account/deanliu/2016-07-22_treat-of-tokyo-a-collection-of-cuisine-from-a-trip-in-2015-winter.md

 ---
-title: "Treat of Tokyo - a collection of cuisine from a trip in 2015 winter"
+title: 'Treat of Tokyo - a collection of cuisine from a trip in 2015 winter'
 permlink: treat-of-tokyo-a-collection-of-cuisine-from-a-trip-in-2015-winter
 catalog: true
 toc_nav_num: true
 toc: true
+position: 9999
 date: 2016-07-22 09:25:57
 categories:
 - cuisine